t-edson/P65Pas/README.md

 As an example the following code can be tested in a Commodore64:

 ```
-{Change thE back color of a Commodore 64 screen}
+{Change the back color of a Commodore 64 screen}
 program C64ChamgeBack;
 var
   border: byte absolute 53280;